doitintl/amazon-q-business-workshop/README.md

 ## Managed RAG options on AWS
 To manage Retrieval Augmented Generation (RAG) workflows on AWS, you can choose between custom RAG pipelines or fully managed AWS services is a kind of options.
 While fully managed services streamline operations by handling much of the undifferentiated heavy lifting with their core components, they provide fewer opportunities for customization.
-As stated in [AWS Prescriptive Guidance](https://docs.aws.amazon.com/prescriptive-guidance/latest/retrieval-augmented-generation-options/introduction.html), the following managed options are currently available on AWS:
+As stated in the [AWS Prescriptive Guidance](https://docs.aws.amazon.com/prescriptive-guidance/latest/retrieval-augmented-generation-options/introduction.html), the following managed options are currently available on AWS:
 - Knowledge bases for Amazon Bedrock
 - Amazon Q Business
 - Amazon SageMaker Canvas